Almost a year ago we ‘discovered’ the Buffalo River

 river.
 Under the powerlines for about a quarter

-mile we’re not really on a trail, it’s pretty easy going though.
+mile we’re not really on the trail, it’s pretty easy going though.
 Above the bank of the Buffalo, we see

 broken bluffs across the river and the powerline going straight up the